 A secure test site was needed for the Central Intelligence Agency's Project AQUATONE (Lockheed U-2).
-U-2 designer Clarence L. "Kelly" Johnson sent project pilot Tony LeVier and Lockheed Skunk Works chief foreman Dorsey Kammerer on a two-week survey mission to scout locations for a new base in an unmarked Beechcraft V-35 Bonanza.
+Chief designer Clarence L. "Kelly" Johnson sent project pilot Tony LeVier and Lockheed Skunk Works foreman Dorsey Kammerer on a two-week survey mission to scout locations for a new base in an unmarked Beechcraft Twin Bonanza.

-Richard M. Bissell Jr., "special assistant" to CIA director Allen Dulles, and director of the AQUATONE program reviewed fifty potential sites with his Air Force liaison, Col. Osmond J. "Ozzie" Ritland.
-None of the sites seemed to meet the stringent security requirements of the program.
-They rejected Johnson's proposed Site I (possibly Mud Lake) because it was too close to populated areas.
-Ritland, however, recalled "a little X-shaped field" just off the eastern side of Groom Dry Lake, about 100 miles north of Las Vegas, Nevada, just outside the Atomic Energy Commission's (AEC) nuclear proving ground at Yucca Flat.
+Richard M. Bissell Jr., "special assistant" to CIA director Allen Dulles, and director of the AQUATONE program reviewed fifty potential sites with his Air Force liaison, Col. Osmond J. "Ossie" Ritland.
+None met the stringent security requirements of the program.
+Johnson's proposed Site I was rejected because it was too close to populated areas.
+Ritland recommended "a little X-shaped field" just off the eastern side of Groom Dry Lake, about 84 miles north of Las Vegas, Nevada, just outside the Atomic Energy Commission's (AEC) nuclear proving ground at Yucca Flat.

-LeVier, Johnson, Bissell, and Ritland flew out to Nevada on a two-day survey of the most promising lakebeds, including Groom Lake.
+LeVier, Johnson, Bissell, and Ritland flew to Nevada in April on a two-day survey of the most promising lakebeds, including Groom Lake.
 The abandoned airfield that Ritland had remembered was sandy, overgrown and unusable, but the three-mile-wide dry lakebed was perfect.

 Bissell secured a Presidential action adding the Groom Lake area to the AEC proving ground.
 Ritland wrote three memos to the Air Force, AEC, and the Training Command that administered the gunnery range.
 Signed by Assistant Air Secretary for Research and Development Trevor Gardner, they insured that range activities would not impinge on the new test site.
 Security for the project was now assured.

-LeVier, Kammerer, and Johnson returned to Groom Lake in Lockheed's Bonanza.
-Using a compass and surveying equipment, they laid out a place for a 5,000-foot, north-south runway on the southwest corner of the lakebed.
+During a second visit to Groom Lake, LeVier, Kammerer, and Johnson used a compass and surveying equipment to designate a place for a 5,000-foot, north-south runway on the southwest corner of the lakebed.
 They also staked out the general layout of the base.